AJQuinn/emd-mirror/doc/joss/paper.md

 implementation of EMD in Matlab and C is available from [Patrick Flandarin](http://perso.ens-lyon.fr/patrick.flandrin/emd.html).
 This provides a wide range of sift functions but limited frequency transform or spectrum computations.
-Finally, the basic EMD algorithm and HHT is implemented the [MatLab signal processing toolbox](https://uk.mathworks.com/help/signal/ref/emd.html) (versions > R2018a).
+Finally, the basic EMD algorithm and HHT is implemented in the [MatLab signal processing toolbox](https://uk.mathworks.com/help/signal/ref/emd.html) (versions > R2018a).